Porfirio Díaz: Plan of Tuxtepec

 As federalist forces under Mariano Escobedo approached Díaz, the latter was forced to take flight, intending to rejoin the revolution in his familiar base of Oaxaca.
 He crossed back into the United States, disguised himself as a Cuban doctor, and boarded a steamer bound for Veracruz.
 He was detected by military officers on board as the ship approached Veracruz.
 Although the ship was four miles from the coast, Díaz jumped overboard and attempted to swim ashore, but officers sent a boat after him and he was returned to the ship.
-The ship's purser Alexander Coney a fellow Mason was sympathetic to Díaz and helped him escape again from which he hastened to Oaxaca, arriving by July.
+The ship's purser, Alexander Kaufman Coney, a fellow Mason, was sympathetic to Díaz and helped him escape again from which he hastened to Oaxaca, arriving by July.

 On 15 November, as Díaz approached Mexico City from Oaxaca his troops clashed at Tecoac with those of the federalist General Alatorre.
 The outcome of the hours-long battle hung in the balance, but Díaz routed the Federalist troops after reinforcements arrived.
 Mexico City now lay open to Díaz's forces, and President Lerdo de Tejada, realizing his cause was lost, evacuated the capital with military and civilian supporters, intending to flee the country.

 After the elections of July, a rival revolt known as the Plan of Salamanca had flared up under Iglesias, alleging that Lerdo's election had been fraudulent and that he was now the legitimate president of Mexico until legal elections could be held.
 Iglesias began to correspond with Díaz, hoping to unite their movements, but no agreement could be reached, even after the flight of Lerdo.

 Díaz entered Mexico City on 29 November and finally ascended to the presidency.
 He organized his cabinet but now focused on crushing the movement of Iglesias and set out for the latter's base in Guanajuato with 10,000 men.

 Iglesias began to experience mass defections in both political and military support and after a series of failed negotiations with Díaz in December, decided upon giving up and departing the country.
 The victorious Díaz reentered the capital on 12 February 1877.